simon-dew/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/3_query.md

 The join clause in the query language supports both inner joins and left outer joins from standard SQL.

 ### <a id="Inner_joins">Inner joins</a>
-Using a `JOIN` clause, the inner join intent from the preceeding examples can also be expressed as follows:
+Using a `JOIN` clause, the inner join intent from the preceding examples can also be expressed as follows:

 ##### Example